Parson Keithly’s Hidden Gold, Missouri

 Stone County, Missouri

-In the mid-19th century, there was a strange character by the name of Parson Keithly who roamed the Ozark countryside.
+In the mid-19th century, a strange character named Parson Keithly roamed the Ozark countryside.
 On Sundays, he preached, but on the other days, he walked aimlessly throughout the area with his gun on his shoulder and his dog at his heels.
-Sometimes disappearing for days, his family would hear nothing from him until suddenly he would return as quickly as he had gone.
+Sometimes, disappearing for days, his family would hear nothing from him until suddenly, he would return as quickly as he had gone.

-By the time the news of the California gold rush hit Missouri, Parson Keithly was already an old man.
-But, one day he walked out of the house and wasn’t heard from for months, until his family finally received a letter telling them that he had gone to California.
-For two years and eight months, they heard nothing further until the Parson suddenly reappeared and returned to his old habits.
+When the California gold rush news hit Missouri, Parson Keithly was already an old man.
+But, one day, he walked out of the house and wasn’t heard from for months until his family finally received a letter telling them that he had gone to California.
+They heard nothing further for two years and eight months until the Parson suddenly reappeared and returned to his old habits.

 Treasure Hunter T-Shirt